-The episode opens with Otis Redding’s “My Lover’s Prayer” (a soulful anthem that will be heard twice more), as a tearful Adriana sits beside a comatose Christopher.
+The episode opens with Otis Redding’s “My Lover’s Prayer” (a soulful anthem that will be heard twice more), picking up right where we left off, as a tearful Adriana sits beside a comatose Christopher Moltisanti.
 When we hear the song for a second time, the doctors are called into the I.C.U., and actress Drea de Matteo delivers a heartrending performance, helplessly watching as her boyfriend’s life hangs in the balance.

 If anything, though, deep down, these characters could ultimately shrug off such a tragedy.
 Of course, Adriana would be devastated, but people like Tony, Carmela, Big Pussy and Paulie would easily be able to move on.